 - Store any leftover salad in a sealed container in the fridge for 2-3 days.
 If the dressing is on the salad it will only be good for about 24 hours before the lettuce starts to wilt.

-Tools To Make a Homemade Salad with Candied Nuts
+Tools To Make a Homemade Salad

 This OXO Good Grips Salad Dressing Shaker is one of my favorite kitchen gadgets.
 All you have to do is add your dressing ingredients and shake!

-I love a good white bowl to serve salad in.
+I love a good white salad bowl to serve salad in.
 White usually goes with all decor on the table and it makes the salad colors pop!

 Cranberry Walnut Feta Salad